-I sometimes use a Tumblr microblog (it pulls in posts from Tumblr), as if you're interested, with all the billions of acres of bloggery out there, competing for eyeball time.
-Or scan my Delicious bookmarks, or even my Facebook page or (mainly for professional use) Twitter account.
+I rarely use an old Tumblr microblog (it pulls in posts from Tumblr), as if you're interested, with all the billions of acres of bloggery out there, competing for eyeball time.
+Or scan my Facebook page or (mainly for professional use) Twitter account.

 This site is big, but not clever.
 Hand-coded in 'emergent' spidery style (no site plan here :-) in mostly valid HTML & CSS (plus archeological early HTML).
 Like a lot of busy people I neglect my own website.
 But (as an early wiki user) I think in-text links are essential.

 My first grey box was a 1980's green-screen Amstrad PCW 8256 running CP/M. Logo (and BASIC) got me into 'graphic programming' with the turtle and Logo.
 The venerable HyperCard's HyperTalk on the Mac took me much further; I joined the HyperCard mailing list for a while; it had some distinguished yet friendly thinkers and programmers.
 Hypercard inspired a generation of programmers and was a brilliant rapid application development tool at the time.

 Before I gave up being an employee to start a business and go freelance, I used 80's Apple Macs in my graphics and DTP profession.
 My Dad (a lecturer in typography) bought home one of the first Macs in the UK.
 Macs also have a documented history in the origins of digital art.
 Of course, OS X is now BSD Unix-based, which opened up more potential and made the Mac a programmer-friendly tool, yet also complicated the original "for the rest of us" ethic.

 As Eco Consulting (established 1992) I have advised arts, educational, ethical and voluntary organisations on web technologies, and like to promote Open Source and Free software.
 We also do website hosting on two Linux servers (London: Debian, Dallas: Ubuntu) which (usually) pay for themselves.